LOST-STATS/lost-stats.github.io/Machine_Learning/ab_testing.md

 A/B testing is a controlled experiment used to compare two variants of a product, webpage, or feature.
 One version is usually the current experience (A, or "control") and the other is a modified version (B, or "treatment").
 The goal is to determine whether the new version produces a meaningful change in a pre-defined outcome, such as conversion rate, click-through rate, or revenue.

+A/B testing is primarily an experimental design process rather than a single statistical test.
+The most important parts are choosing the metric, randomizing assignment, calculating the sample size for adequate power, and pre-specifying how and when the experiment will stop.
+The actual comparison of the two variants can be implemented with different inferential tests depending on the outcome type and software environment.

 A/B tests are widely used in product development and online experimentation because they provide a direct way to measure causal effects from a randomized comparison.

 ## Assumptions and Considerations